MilanSkocic/ecx/INSTALL.rst

-The library is built with `fpm <https://fpm.fortran-lang.org/en/index.html>`_ which will build the fortran code into a static library.
-An Makefile is provided which uses fpm with additional options for:
+A Makefile is provided, which uses `fpm <https://fpm.fortran-lang.org/en/index.html>`_, for building the library.

-* making the shared library from the static one
-* copying the shared library into the python wrapper folder
-* installing the libary and the headers
-* uninstalling the librariy and headers

 On windows, `msys2 <https://www.msys2.org>`_ needs to be installed.

-Build
+On Darwin, the `gcc <https://formulae.brew.sh/formula/gcc>`_ toolchain needs to be installed.

+Build: the configuration file will set all the environmental variables necessary for the compilation

 .. code-block:: bash